swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/description-for-deals-page.md

 ![Description for deals page example](/images/dailydeals/frontend/description-deals-page.png)

-You can customize description for page with active deals anyway you want.
+You can specify the description for page with active deals anyway you want.
 This description is CMS static block.
-Go to `System` -> `Configuration` -> `Daily Deals` and check value of `Static block ID outputs on top` to find out identifier of that block.
+Go to `System` -> `Configuration` -> `Daily Deals` and check the value of `Static block ID outputs on top` to find out an identifier of that block.